2lambda123/DragonID-NASAAsteroidMiningChallenge2016/README.md

 ### Scenario and Mission Statement

 **Scenario:** Current + 50 years in the future.
 This project can be created with modern technology (sensors, fuel, small sizes, etc...), but we also looked into the future for additional capabilities.
-One of those is the existance of a moon base, an ongoing mission to reach Mars, and an active planetary protection program.
+One of those is the existence of a moon base, an ongoing mission to reach Mars, and an active planetary protection program.
 From this moon base we are able to have some basic refining and manufacturing processes in place.
 The moon base is dependent on materials found within space.

 **Our mission:** We will build and send Dragonflies - exploratory micro satellites - that can define more precise estimates of asteroid composition than Earth-bound techniques and send the data back to moon base to verify that the asteroid is suitable for actual mining and exploration processes.
 Once a suitable asteroid is identified it will be captured and retrieved for mining.
 The materials that are mined will be used not only to sustain the moon base, but also to support the ongoing Mission to Mars, as well as to study how best to protect the Earth from a potential asteroid impact.